louiesch/AccessibleSeattle/README.md

 * **Visual Studio Code**
 * **webpack**

-(thats all FOR NOW)

 ---

 ## _Known Bugs_
 * Posts are not shown in correct order.
 Currently sorted by auto-generated ID so it's random where they go.
-Can't figure out how to get the orderBy() method to work.
+Can't figure out how to get the orderBy() method to work with the timestamp.
 * Post title and content fields do not automatically clear when post is published.
 * Posts can be deleted by anyone, without being logged in.